 WPC's Center for Government Reform's mission is to partner with stakeholders and citizens to work toward a government focused on its core functions while improving its transparency, accountability, performance, and effectiveness for taxpayers.

-Jason Mercier, Director, Center for Government Reform, February, 2009
+Jason Mercier, Director, Center for Government Reform, March, 2009